TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   conditional mean number of strikes per day may well be expected to be 'close enough' to independent.
 As in the case of linear regression, the assumptions are more about the distribution of the model residuals than about the distribution of the data themselves.
-For Poisson regression, the error model is assumed to be a Poisson distribution.
+For Poisson regression, errors are assumed to be random and Poisson distributed.

 A Poisson distribution has a single parameter `lambda`, which represents the average rate with which events occur.
 The conditional mean being modeled in Poisson regression is the average number